 Could the prevention of redundant splits be implemented as encoder only?
 This would reduce some gain.
 Is the parsing more complicated by that?
 Yes, somewhat.

-Study in EE.
-If time allows, it would be desirable also testing a version that only has power-of-two splits
+It was agreed to study this in an EE.
+If time allows, it would be desirable also testing a version that only has power-of-two splits.